SutekhVRC/VibeCheck/README.md

 ![Contact Receiver On Hip](./images/Contact_Receiver_Hip.png)
 - Setup your avatar to have a [VRChat Contact Receiver](https://docs.vrchat.com/docs/contacts#vrccontactreceiver) wherever you want the toy(s) to be controlled from.
 - Ex.
 A contact receiver sphere in the hips area would control the toy(s) when a contact sender with a matching collision tag enters the receiver sphere.
 The contact receiver **MUST** be in proximity mode to function correctly, because VibeCheck expects float input from VRChat. **NOTE:** (Capsule mode does not work with Proximity)
-- If you want another person to be able to interact with your receiver make sure they add the matching collision tags to their senders.
+- If you want another person to be able to interact with your receiver make sure they add the matching collision tags to their [VRChat Contact Senders](https://docs.vrchat.com/docs/contacts#vrccontactsender).
 - The parameter(s) you enter into the contact receivers are the parameters you will assign to toys in the VibeCheck app.

 ## VibeCheck App Setup